 Skylab main panel and CAF panels replaced.

-I am not absolutely sure that these photos are of the first tourist flight, but I think it must be, as I went back to McMurdo in mid-January.
+Nineteen American and Canadian tourists paid between $20-30K for this 3-hour visit to Pole.
 I never saw the pilot; of course I would have recognized Giles from our first meeting here in 1976.
 I didn't learn he was the pilot until years later.
 Here's a view of fellow Polies watching the passengers disembark, and here's the crowd heading to the ceremonial Pole for hero shots.